Creamy Cheddar Cauliflower Soup – A Inviting Bowl of Cheesy Goodness

 Opt for skim milk instead of cream and cut the cheese in half, balancing with extra spices for flavor.
 You can also blend in an extra cup of cauliflower to keep it filling.

-With a few small tweaks, you can make this recipe fit seamlessly into almost any eating plan.
+With a few small tweaks, you can make this recipe fit perfectly into almost any eating plan.

 Storage, Freezing & Reheating Tips